dirko/dirko.github.io/_posts/2015-08-15-Image-segmentation-with-loopy-belief-propagation.md

 ![Grid beliefs](/images/2015-08-15-Image-segmentation-with-loopy-belief-propagation/grid_beliefs.png "Grid beliefs")

-The noise has been smoothed out - and although we know we can't really trust the beliefs (many went to exactly 1.0 which we know must be impossible for the real marginals), at least they look usable.
+The noise has been smoothed out---and although we know we can't really trust the beliefs (many went to exactly 1.0 which we know must be impossible for the real marginals), at least they look usable.